BellJohn/DC2060/README.md

 )

-- Navigate into new target directory and check there are two compiled files.
+- Navigate into new target/ directory and check there are two compiled files.
 ReachOut.war and Reachout-class.jar We only need the file ReachOut.war later

 == Deployment ==